swethaiyerPM/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/update-educationoutcome-csharp-snippets.md

 	AdditionalData = new Dictionary<string, object>
 	{
 		{
-			"rubricQualityFeedback" , new List<>
+			"rubricQualityFeedback" , new List<ObjectObject>
 			{
-				new
+				new ObjectObject
 				{
 					QualityId = "9a145aa8-f3d9-43a1-8f77-5387ff0693f2",
 					Feedback = new